Mosaic of Community Leadership Conference a success - Sidney Daily News

-PIQUA – More than 85 nonprofit board members, executive directors, staff and volunteers from throughout the region attended the 16th annual Mosaic of Community Leadership conference on May 22 in the Robinson Theater of Edison State Community College’s Piqua Campus.
+PIQUA — Over 85 nonprofit board members, executive directors, staff, and volunteers from throughout the region recently attended the 16th annual Mosaic of Community Leadership conference in the Robinson Theater of Edison State Community College’s Piqua Campus.

 The event was hosted by The Edison Foundation and the Center for Leadership Development at Edison State.